I was absolutely determined this time to carry a hairdryer and have hair that looks nice and polished each day.

 Be careful what you wish for.
-I am carrying only a 50 L carry-on duffel bag that converts to a small backpack and after logging in around the Miami airport for a day and walking five or 6 miles in one day just to find a plane out of Miami and another 5 miles the next day to get somewhere, I was feeling the load.
-I was wishing my backpack would be later and have more room.
+I am carrying only a 50-L carry-on duffel bag that converts to a small backpack and after logging in around the Miami airport for a day and walking 5 or 6 miles in one day just to find a plane out of Miami and another 5 miles the next day to get somewhere, I was feeling the load.
+I was wishing my backpack would be lighter and have more room.
 But there was nothing that I wanted to part with.
-I felt everything I had to be an essential.
+I had packed carefully, frugal with space, and deemed everything I had to be an essential.

-Having finally escaped from Miami because of a sympathetic American Airlines staffer, I was in New York City JFK airport.
-Frankly, I smelled.
-I certainly did not feel good and I know I did not look good.
-The American Airlines and Ambassador lounge people felt no sympathy for me.
-There was no chance they would allow me to use their shower for even five minutes.
+Having finally escaped from Miami because of a sympathetic American Airlines staffer who fully understood the situation, I was in New York City JFK airport.
+But frankly, I smelled.
+I certainly did not feel good look decent.
+I had hoped American Airlines and their Ambassador lounge people would understand the errors made and in sympathy allow me to use their shower for five minutes but their rules didn’t allow for this.
 So instead I bathed in the public women’s room.
 And… I blew dry my hair.
 That was my downfall.

-Exhausted upon my arrival in Sicily after too many days of unnecessary travel (thank you so much American Airlines) I plugged in my hairdryer, set to 115v, and just started to use it.
+Exhausted upon my arrival in Sicily after too many days of unnecessary travel I plugged in my hairdryer, last used in the US so set to 115v, and just started to use it.
 In 10 seconds it was red hot.
 Just as I noticed it, in about 15 seconds total it stopped working.
-The European voltage of 230 or 240 overloaded it.
+The European voltage of 230 or 240 overloaded it at this setting.
 It has been a couple of days and I have tried it a couple of times.
-In one moment it turns red hot and stops working, then it is so hot that it takes a long time to cool down.
+In one moment it turns red hot and stops working, then it is so hot that it takes a very long time to cool down.
 The hairdryer is dead.
 All I can do now is place it in the trash so it doesn’t hurt anyone.
-I borrowed a scissors from the front desk and cut the cord so no one will be hurt trying to use it.
-Then, with sadness, regret, and a sense of failure I unceremoniously placed it in the otherwise empty garage can.
+I borrowed scissors from the front desk and cut the cord so no one will be hurt trying to use it.
+Then, with sadness, regret, and a sense of failure I unceremoniously placed it in the otherwise empty garbage can.

 I now have extra space in my backpack.
 I should’ve been careful what I wish for when wishing for more space.